North To South:

 Within a few minutes, three people

 stopped but could only get me to city center.
-Nice of them to see
+Nice of them to

 if they could assist.
-Two minutes later, George stopped and said
+Two minutes later, George stopped and

 that he could get me where I needed to go.
 George was an